aminparsa18/AspireToKube/README.md

 This project began as a personal journey from software development into the DevOps world—a quest to understand how Kubernetes really works in action with .NET projects.
 While [Aspirate](https://github.com/prom3theu5/aspirate) does an excellent job automating the generation and application of Kubernetes manifests from .NET Aspire orchestration, it was missing one crucial piece: **migration**.

-**The Problem:** You develop on your Windows PC, but need to continuously deploy to your Linux server.
-How do you bridge that gap efficiently?
+**The Problem:** You develop on one machine, but need to continuously deploy to another—whether that's Windows to Linux, Linux to Linux, or even Windows to Windows.
+How do you package everything and migrate it efficiently?

-**The Solution:** aspire2kube - a tool designed to reduce the headache for developers who want to leverage Kubernetes without needing a PhD in "K8sology"!
+**The Solution:** aspire2kube - a cross-platform tool designed to reduce the headache for developers who want to leverage Kubernetes without needing a PhD in "K8sology"!

 This tool emerged from countless experiments, trial and error, and real-world deployment challenges.
-It automates the entire workflow from Aspire generation to Kubernetes deployment, handling image packaging, secret management, and cluster initialization.
+It automates the entire workflow from Aspire generation to Kubernetes deployment, handling image packaging, secret management, and cluster initialization—**on both Windows and Linux platforms**.

 ---

 ## ✨ Features

 - 🚀 **One-Command Kubernetes Setup** - Install k3s or Minikube with all dependencies
-- 🔄 **Windows to Linux Migration** - Generate on Windows, deploy on Linux seamlessly
+- 🔄 **Cross-Platform Migration** - Package on any platform, deploy anywhere
+- 🪟🐧 **Windows & Linux Support** - Full support for both operating systems
 - 📦 **Flexible Image Export** - Choose between Docker Hub push or offline tar files
 - 🔐 **Automatic Secret Management** - Decrypt and apply Aspire secrets automatically
 - 🎯 **Interactive Cleanup** - Selectively remove resources when you're done